What are Domestic Homicide Reviews?

 The purpose of a DHR is to:

-- apply these lessons to service responses including changes to policies and procedures as appropriate; and
+c) apply these lessons to service responses including changes to inform national and local policies and procedures as appropriate;

-- prevent domestic violence and abuse homicide and improve service responses for all domestic violence and abuse victims and their children through improved intra and inter-agency working.
+d) prevent domestic violence and homicide and improve service responses for all domestic violence and abuse victims and their children by developing a co-ordinated multi-agency approach to ensure that domestic abuse is identified and responded to effectively at the earliest opportunity;

 Who is responsible for completing DHRs?